RMMR-Group/rmmr_group_docs/docs/writing_docs.md

 ## Local testing

-Local testing uses `nix` to setup the environment.
+Running `mkdocs serve` starts a basic web server, which you can then access in your web browser at `127.0.0.1`.
+This will dynamically update as you modify your local copy of the docs.

+### But I don't have `mkdocs` installed!

+You can use any package manager to install `mkdocs` but by default we include an environment description so `nix` can set it up for you.
+Just run `nix-shell` in the root directory of the documentation package to create a shell with `mkdocs` installed.

 You can find more info on setting up `nix` in the ["Using nix Package Manager"](using_nix.md) section.

-Local testing can be done by simply running `nix-shell` in the root directory of the repo, and then running `mkdocs serve`.
-This starts a basic web server, which you can then access in your web browser at `127.0.0.1`.
-This will dynamically update as you modify your local copy of the docs.

 ## Uploading a change